myildi/myildi.github.io/_posts/2026-02-08-Claude-Code.md

 tags: LLMs Claude-Code Programming
 ---

-After having played with Gemini Code, I wanted to test the sheriff in town: **Claude Code**, and I am very impressed, like everybody.
+After playing with Gemini Code, I wanted to test the sheriff in town: **[Claude Code](https://claude.com/product/claude-code)**, and I am very impressed, like everyone else.

+If you don't know it, Claude Code is a Pro feature of Claude that lets you create and modify programming projects directly on your computer, without copying and pasting between an IDE and Claude.
+It can hence create and modify files on your computer, depending on the rights you give it (you can limit it to files in a given folder, for example).

 My test was somewhat unorthodox and on the fringe of Claude Code's targets.